 I was recently asked about purging records from Microsoft Dynamics CRM.
-The company that asked the question wanted to use CRM to store sensitive information, but they wanted the records to be purged out once they reached a certain age, mainly to mitigate risk of e-discovery.
-Once a record was 18 months old or greater, they wanted the records to be automatically deleted from the system.
+The company that asked the question wanted to use CRM to store sensitive information, but they wanted the records to be purged out once they reached a certain age, mainly to mitigate risk of

 Their expectation was that this was going to be something that required custom development or costly configuration.
 They were however, pleasantly surprised to see that it can be done using the standard bulk delete functionality.